 A dam and a barrage are both structures built across rivers or streams to control the flow of water.
 However, there are some key differences between the two:

-1. Barrage vs Dam: Purpose
+1. Barrage vs Dam: Understand the Purpose of Building a Dam

 Dam: A dam is primarily built to store water, creating a reservoir or a lake behind it.
 It is designed to hold back large volumes of water and release it as needed for various purposes, such as irrigation, drinking water supply, hydroelectric power generation, or flood control.